andreachou/Pre-Bootcamp-Public/README.md

 # Pre-Bootcamp-Public

-## Coding Dojo Bootcamp PT Online ACC
+Program: Coding Dojo Bootcamp PT Online Accelerated

-Some practice and assigments from Pre-bootcamp Intro to Web Development.
+Some practice and assigments from Pre-Bootcamp Web Development:

 * Intro to JavaScript